-- but this is not what I mean. (at least not now)
+- but this is not what I mean.

 In this context:

 - The scientist doesn't need to know where the cluster is - Or how to obtain a login - Or how to run a job on it (different site configurations). - It just looks like a cluster thingy (Dings), that can be used. - -> Virtual machine that has a radio telescope and analysis processing power built in.